HyperBlockChain/Hyperchain-Core-YH/README.md

 ### Windows:
     Microsoft Visual Studio 2013 and above
     QtCreator for windows 5.7.1 and above
+    CppRestSDK 2.9.1 and above
 ### Ubuntu:
     QtCreator for linux 5.7.1 and above
+    CppRestSDK 2.9.1 and above

 ## Build
 ### For Windows